ADA-research/Sparkle/Documentation/source/tutorials.md

 (tutorials)=
 # Tutorials

-In this section we demonstrate the usage of the platform for the main applications: Algorithm Configuration and Selection.
+In this section we demonstrate the usage of the platform for Algorithm Configuration, the creation of Algorithm Portfolios and Algorithm Selection.

 ## Setting up Sparkle